+Welcome to the GCS calculator or Glasgow Coma Scale calculator.
 The Glasgow Coma Scale is one of the most important and fundamental scales in medicine, used by almost every doctor to estimate a patient's consciousness.
-Thanks to our GCS calculator, you also can do it in just three simple steps!
+Thanks to our GCS calculator, you can also calculate the GCS score in just three simple steps!

 What is the Glasgow Coma Scale?